Hematuria: False positive urine dipstick

 A urine dipstick may be falsely positive for hematuria due to other substances in the urine.
 While the urine dipstick test is able to recognize heme in red blood cells, it also identifies free hemoglobin and myoglobin.
-Free hemoglobin may be found in the urine resulting from hemolysis, and myoglobin may be found in the urine resulting from rhabdomyolysis.
+Free hemoglobin may be found in the urine resulting from hemolysis, and myoglobin may be found in the urine resulting from rhabdomyolysis (muscle breakdown).
 Thus, a positive dipstick test does not necessarily indicate hematuria; rather, microscopy of the urine showing three of more red blood cells per high power field confirms hematuria.

 Menstruation

 In women, menstruation may cause the appearance of hematuria and may result in a urine dipstick test positive for hematuria.
 Menstruation can be ruled out as a cause of hematuria by inquiring about menstruation history and ensuring the urine specimen is collected without menstrual blood.

 In children

 Common causes of hematuria in children are: